Gustav Kasselstrand: Sweden Democratic Youth

 On 1 September 2012, Kasselstrand was re-elected as chairman of the youth league.
 He won over the opposing candidate Paula Bieler with the votes 39–10.
 Bieler ran when she stated that the youth league had been too clear in its criticism of the mother party in the public.
 She referred to the article in which Kasselstrand and the youth league's deputy chairman William Hahne had criticized the Sweden Democrats' policy regarding the Israeli–Palestinian conflict.

-In November 2012, Kasselstrand and Hahne attracted attention after going against the mother party again, this time by criticizing the situation surrounding Erik Almqvist in the acclaimed "Iron Pipe Scandal", which led to him losing his job as political secretary at the Sweden Democrats' parliamentary office on 21 November.
+During his time as spokesman of the SDU, a rift between the mother party leadership and the SDU began to grow with the SDU being accused of adopting a more politically radical and hardline tone and dragging the mother party into disrepute with public controversies involving SDU members.
+Among other things, Kasselstrand and SDU vice-chairman William Hahne published an opinion article in Aftonbladet in which they criticized the SD's pro-Israel policy and argued the SD should officially recognize the State of Palestine in November 2012.
+The same month, Kasselstrand and Hahne also attracted attention after going against the mother party again, this time by criticizing the situation surrounding Erik Almqvist in the acclaimed "Iron Pipe Scandal."
+These two instances led to him being removed from his job as political secretary and assistant to the Sweden Democrats' parliamentary office on 21 November.

 In September 2013 — Kasselstrand wrote a comment on Twitter — referring to U.S. President Barack Obama's state visit to Stockholm: "I would rather welcome Vladimir Putin than Barack Obama to Sweden's capital".
 Kasselstrand's comment got a lot of attention and was noticed in several Swedish newspapers.

 Ahead of SDU's congress in Linköping between 6 and 8 September 2013, another unanimous nomination committee proposed the re-election of Gustav Kasselstrand as chairman of the youth league.
 He was later re-elected by acclamation on 7 September.

 Kasselstrand led the youth league through the election year 2014 and at the congress between 28 and 30 November 2014, he was challenged for the chairmanship by Henrik Vinge.
 On 29 November 2014, Kasselstrand won again and remained on his post as chairman.